Cloudbox/autoscan/README.md

 #### Simple example

-- Sonarr running in a Docker container (same example works for Lidarr, Readarr, and Radarr)
+- Sonarr running in a Docker container (same example works for Lidarr, Radarr and Readarr)
 - Autoscan running on the host OS (not in a container)
 - Plex running in a Docker container